osucomm/mediamagnet/doc/README.md

 Media Magnet provides a [universal set of keywords][1] based on commonly used university themes (like "Academics" and "Buckeye Pride").
 Once applied, the tags are like glue, bits of meta-data binding individual content to one another.

 ###How is relating content useful?
 How does it benefit our audiences?
 Media Magnet makes content filterable and reusable.
-It provides a simple mechanism to reuse content in other locations and contexts: Narrow-casting content based on user's preferences.
+It provides a simple mechanism to repurpose content in new ways and contexts: Narrow-casting content based on user's preferences.
 Related reading.
 Content mash-ups.
 Events calendars based on specific topics.
 Greater visibility and awareness of communications produced across the university.

 ###What types of content can be aggregated?
-Media Magnet can consume just about any content "channel": web site content like news, events and blog posts, as well as content from popular social media platforms (Youtube, Twitter, etc.).
+Media Magnet can consume just about any public content "channel": Web site content like news, events and blog posts, as well as feeds from popular social media platforms (the Youtubes, Twitter, etc.).

 ###How do I decide which content to register?
 TBD